 - A completed Dual Enrollment Admission Application.

 - The Assessment Form completed and signed by a high school guidance counselor or other school official.

 - A completed Parental Consent Form.

-The Assessment Form for such student may be completed by a high school guidance counselor or other school official or a signature of a student’s parent can be substituted.
-If a student’s parent signs the form a copy of the student’s home-schooled transcript must also be included.
+The Assessment Form for such students may be completed by a high school guidance counselor or other school official or a signature of a student’s parent can be substituted.
+If a student’s parent signs the form, a copy of the student’s home-school transcript must also be included.

 Office of Admissions

 4001 W. McNichols Road